 Raj Patel, author of the internationally acclaimed Stuffed and Starved: The Hidden Battle for the World Food System, is a trail-blazing critic of conventional agricultural development policies.
-His most recent book, The Value of Nothing: How to Reshape Market Society and Redefine Democracy, expands the critique to economics as a whole.
+His subsequent book, The Value of Nothing: How to Reshape Market Society and Redefine Democracy, expands his critique of the food system to encompass economics as a whole.
 It was a 2010 New York Times best seller on both the non-fiction and business lists.
 Publishers Weekly calls it “shrewd and absorbing,” while Michael Pollan says it “shows us a path out of the darkness of the economic woods.”

 After stints working at both the World Bank and the World Trade Organization, Patel has since been an activist opposing their policies on four continents.
 He is a Fellow at the Institute for Food and Development Policy and an Advisor to the United Nations Special Rapporteur on the Right to Food.